kubernetes/enhancements/keps/sig-api-machinery/4933-cacher-label-index/README.md

 ## Summary

 When using kubernetes to run big data jobs such as Spark and Flink, the Driver(JobManager for Flink) pod of each job will list and watch all subtasks of this job (background 1).
 When there are hundreds of jobs running in the cluster, the apiserver will face lots of pressure pushing pod add, update, delete events to them.
 When there are thousands, it may not be able to push the pod creation events to the scheduler in time, causing the pod scheduling speed to lag behind the creation speed, resulting in the cluster's pods not being able to be scheduled in time and the cluster utilization rate being reduced.
-This KEP proposes a solution to create a job name label index in the apiserver cache to greatly improve the efficiency of processing pod watch events.
+This KEP proposes a general solution that allows cluster administrators to declare custom label indices in the apiserver cache, which will greatly improve the efficiency of processing pod's and other resource's watch events.

 ## Motivation